 The applicant is planning to seek permission to use their enzyme in a number of other countries: the European Union, Denmark, Canada, Mexico, and the United States of America.
-If the draft variation is approved, it would bring Australia and New Zealand into line with other jurisdictions once authorised for use in those countries.
-In this way, Australia and New Zealand would remain competitive with other international markets.
-This would also help foster continued innovation and improvements in food manufacturing techniques and processes.
+Approval of the draft variation would bring Australia and New Zealand into line with other jurisdictions if the enzyme is authorised for use in those countries.
+In this way, Australia and New Zealand will remain competitive with other international markets.
+This will also help foster continued innovation and improvements in food manufacturing techniques and processes.